The-LainOS-Project/.github/profile/README.md

 ## ✨ Key Features

 ###  Core Experience
-- **Arch Linux-based** with AUR access
+- **Arch Linux-based** with AUR access thru yay or paru
 - **Lightweight WMs**: Hyprland and Openbox for snappy performance
-- **Custom Calamares installer** with encryption support
+- **Custom Calamares installer** with encryption support and support for UEFI or BIOS boot configurateions
 - **Sleek cyberpunk aesthetics** inspired by The Wired

 ###  Developer Tools
-- Preinstalled languages: Python, Rust, Go, GCC, Clang, CLisp
+- Preinstalled languages: Python, R, for easust, Go, GCC, Clang, CLisp
-- NeoVim with LazyVim plugins
+- NeoVim with LazyVim plugins and custom riced out Lain themed Lazyvim command prompt Dashboard plugin for easy dev work
 - Tmux for terminal multiplexing
-- VS Code and other essential dev tools
+- VS Code(for the pussies who can't use VIM) and other essential dev tools(terminal utilities, git utilies)
+- LazyVIM with plugins, for real Men, D*ckless or Not.

 ###  Privacy & Security Suite
 - **Networking**: WireGuard, Tor, I2P, Proxychains-ng